Skip to main content

 Heinrich's law: for every accident that causes a major injury, there are 29 accidents that cause minor injuries and 300 accidents that cause no injuries.

-• Pursue simpler predictions instead of fragile complex accurate predictions.
+Pursue simpler predictions instead of fragile complex specific predictions.
 Many tightly-dependent predictions tend to fail together.

-There are great ideas that are hard to discover, but once discovered, become very obvious and very natural (also hindsight bias).
+There are great ideas that are hard to discover, but once discovered, become very obvious and very natural (hindsight bias).

 Paradigm shift could be caused by radical technological innovations (e.g. invention of Internet), natural disasters (e.g. Covid-19), or a release of accumulated potential.